HCA’s lobby is now open for walk-in customer service. Learn about customer service options.

 - You are enrolled in Medicare Part A or Part B or Medicaid.

-- You or your spouse or state-registered domestic partner is enrolled in a Voluntary Employees’ Beneficiary Association Medical Expense Plan (VEBA MEP) account, unless you convert it to a limited VEBA MEP.
+- You or your spouse or state-registered domestic partner is enrolled in a Voluntary Employee Beneficiary Association Medical Expense Plan (VEBA MEP), unless you convert it to a limited health reimbursement account (HRA) coverage.

 - You are claimed as a dependent on someone else’s tax return.